AiJared/DSA_in_python/README.md

 - Set the next pointer of the second-to-last node to None.
 - Optionally, free the memory allocated to the deleted node.

-Check out the implementation in Python in the file doubly_linked_list.py
+Check out the pseudocode in the file doubly_linked_list.txt and its implementation in Python in the file doubly_linked_list.py

 ### iii.
 Circular Linked Lists